usmansbk/blog-draft/markdowns/redux.md

 todoForm.addEventListener('submit', (event) => {
     event.preventDefault();
     const todoInput = todoForm.elements.todo;
-    const todo = {
+    const description = todoInput.value;
-        id: Date.now(),
-        description: totoInput.value,
-    };
-    state.todos.push(todo); // Directly accessing the state tree });
+    state.todos.push(description); // Directly accessing the state tree });
 ```

-Doing that makes the code hard to manage later.
+Doing that makes the code difficult to manage later.
 Imagine we decided to rename `state.todos` to `state.todolist`.
-Now we have to go through all of our code and update the references.
+Now we have to go through all our code and update the references.

 Also, nothing prevents a new Team member from doing something like this: